Renewable Energy Systems and Energy Efficiency Improvements Program (10.775)

 Award Procedure

-State rural Development Office personnel will review all applications.
+State Rural Development Office personnel will review all applications.
 Ineligible and incomplete applications may be returned to the applicant and not evaluated further. projects not financially or technically feasible will not be considered for funding.
-Qualified industry experts will review the technical requirements of the applicaitons.
-The State Rural Development Office will score the applicaiton based on the Evaluation Criteria and submit it to the National Office to be reviewed and ranked.
+Qualified industry experts will review the technical requirements of the applications.
+The State Rural Development Office will score the application based on the Evaluation Criteria and submit it to the National Office to be reviewed and ranked.
 The National Office will rank applications based on its total score.
 The highest scoring applications will be selected until all the funds are depleted.
 Recommendations for funding will be forwarded to the Administrator of RBS, who will award the grants.

 Deadlines

-Range of Approval/Disapproval Time
+Approval/Disapproval Decision Time

 Appeals